 • Tax liens.
 Tax liens, also known as secured taxes, will remain if they were recorded against your property before you file for bankruptcy.

-• Certain employment taxes, excise taxes, and custom duties.
+• Certain employment taxes, excise taxes, and customs duties.

 • Non-punitive tax penalties on nondischargeable taxes — if the penalty occurred less than three years before filing for bankruptcy.